wheelybird/openvpn-server-ldap-otp/README.md

  * `LDAP_URI`: The URI used to connect to the LDAP server.  e.g. `ldap://ldap.example.org`.
  * `LDAP_BASE_DN`: The base DN used for LDAP lookups. e.g. `dc=example,dc=org`.

+---
+**Tip**: The LDAP authentication module authenticates the user by searching for their LDAP entry and if it can't return that record authentication fails.
+Many LDAP servers don't allow anonymous binds/searches, so set `LDAP_BIND_USER_DN` (and `LDAP_BIND_USER_PASS`) as a user that has permission to search the directory.

+---

 ### Optional settings: